 Here's the forest above the nave.
-Under the beams you can see the roof of the nave.
+Under the beams you can see the brick roof of the nave.

 Up you go.

-An old ladder.
+An old-style ladder.

 See any nails?
 Screws?
 Iron bolts?

-A pyramidal tower cap.
+A tower cap.
 Want the re-tiling job?

-The view up the tributary valley.
+Another view up the tributary valley.
 That's a cemetery on a mid-distance slope.
-The view also gives a good idea of the typical house layout, with a wagon-ready door into a a courtyard and, next to the courtyard, a house that grows as needs be.
+The view also gives a good idea of the typical house layout, with a wagon-ready door into a courtyard and, next to the courtyard, a house that grows as needs be.
 The building on the left appears to have been part of the church property, which included farm land.